 For next steps, it is recommended to focus on continuous improvement and innovation to sustain the momentum gained from the merger.
 This includes investing in digital technologies to further enhance operational efficiencies and customer experiences.
 Additionally, exploring strategic acquisitions to complement the current product portfolio and accelerate entry into new markets could further drive growth.
 Regularly revisiting the integration strategy and performance metrics will ensure that the organization remains aligned with its strategic objectives and is able to adapt to changing market conditions.

-Source: Post-Merger Integration (PMI) Strategy for Financial Services, Flevy Management Insights, 2024
+Source: Post-Merger Integration Framework for Retail Chain in Competitive Landscape, Flevy Management Insights, 2024

 Leverage the Experience of Experts.